YinWang3026/Big_data_science_project/README.md

 - Input: select_result.csv

 ## GitHub Link
-- In case the original folder is needed
+- In case if the original folder is needed
 - https://github.com/YinWang3026/bds_project